-This concept leads to a new integrated risk management approach which comprises the systematic process, administrative decisions, organisation, operational skills and abilities to implement policies, strategies, and coping capacities of the society and communities to lessen the impact of natural hazards and related environmental disasters.
+This concept leads to a new integrated risk management approach which comprises the systematic process, administrative decisions, organisation, operational skills and abilities to implement policies, strategies, and coping capacities of the society and communities to lessen the impact of natural hazards and related environmental disasters [4].

-This approach provides measures for preventing a hazard turning into a natural disaster and consists of systematic actions in a cycle of preparedness, response and recovery that should form part of an integrated land and water resources management procedure.
+This approach provides measures for preventing a hazard turning into a natural disaster and consists of systematic actions in a cycle of preparedness, response and recovery that should form part of an integrated forest, land and water resources management procedure.
+Preparedness consists of preventive and precautionary measures to prepare for an event before it occurs.
+It aims at minimizing the effect of development activities on accentuating the magnitude of hazards, reducing the exposure to natural hazards and minimising the socioeconomic vulnerability of people and material assets exposed to these hazards.
+Response deals with measures that limit the effects of exposure to a hazard, and its duration.
+It mainly focuses on alerting potential affected people, rescuing victims and providing assistance in case of need.
+It also includes immediate measures to prevent further adverse impacts and provisional reconditioning of important infrastructures affected.
+The recovery phase aims at enabling the economic and social activities to return to normal with a minimum delay.
+It also involves the analysis of the disaster in order to learn lessons and ingrate corrective measures into prevention and preparedness plans.
 These actions are taken depending on the conditions of risk and social, economic and physical setting, with major focus on reducing the vulnerability that has to be addressed through local actions to overcome global challenges.

-It is important to understand than while our planning capabilities, technological tools and methods might be adequate, our capacity to enforce these plans may be affected by political considerations and thus become closer to nonexistent.
+It is important to understand that while our planning capabilities, technological tools and methods might be adequate, our capacity to enforce these plans may be affected by political considerations and thus become closer to nonexistent.
 It is worth stressing that the effectiveness of the risk management cycle in reducing risks and damages depends on the political will to apply the risk management principles in development planning, the existence of a chain of well-defined institutional responsibilities and a democratic process of consultation and social control with effective governance.
-Well-designed prevention and mitigation measures should not only deal with day-to-day operation, but must also include risk analysis and suitable measures to cope with extraordinary disturbances.
+Well-designed prevention and mitigation measures should not only deal with day to day operation, but must also include risk analysis and suitable measures to cope with extraordinary disturbances.
 To this end, worst scenario emergency planning for such likely events is essential.
 Monitoring, forecasting and early warning play a pivotal role in the risk management cycle.
-Regular monitoring of elements that constitute water-related hazards is crucial during the preparedness, response and reconstruction phases.
+Regular monitoring of elements that constitute forest-water-related hazards is crucial during the preparedness. response and reconstruction phases.
 Unpredictability of climatic extremes for specific regions and their extent is the vital gap in the knowledge on climate change, which needs to be addressed.
-Advanced scientific research should be applied in monitoring water-related hazards through appropriate networks of climatic, hydrological and geological parameters.
+Advanced scientific research should be applied in monitoring forest-water-related hazards through appropriate networks of climatic, hydrological and geological parameters.